vans163/civ6_qui/README.md

 # Civilization 6 - Quick UI

+### FUTURE USAGE November 7, 2016

+Please check out and use chaorace fork https://github.com/chaorace/cqui
+It is much more mature and receives updates regularly

 ### How to use
 Find your DLC folder, usually on Windows it is:
 ```